number42net/uvt-1224/README.md

 # Unisys UVT-1224

+This is a repository for notes and code for my restoration project.
+More details can be found on the [restoration page](https://retro.engineer/projects/2020-12-19_Unisys_UVT-1224/) of my website.

 ## Main PCB

 + Battery: 3v BR-2325 (Carbon monofluoride Lithium battery rated for higher temperatures and more stability than CR style batteries.)